turbopro/ExData_Plotting1/CourseProject1/README.md

 1. Download the dataset to your PC (use the above links provided)

+2. Unzip the downloaded file to your current working directory

+3. Download the 'plotn.R' files to your current working directory

-2. Source the requisite 'plotn.R'
+3. Source the requisite 'plotn.R'

 4. Run the function with the same name, 'plotn()', to create the related 'plotn.png' file